-Aside of the incorporeal sight of gifted individuals, Frueh's illustration is also about those with operational eyes.
+Besides the incorporeal sight of gifted individuals, Frueh's illustration is also about those with operational eyes.
 The first most immediate interpretation is the inability of the uninitiated public to understand the works and to know how to see them.
 This meaning seems supported by the disrespectful naked figure in an arguably Matissean style who is doing a pied de nez (snook) with the thumb touching its nose tip.
 It seems to identify with the general public that looks down on the conceptual aspect of art.
-But it is possible to assume an altogether different interpretative hypothesis for the whole scene, one that evokes Odysseus mocking another type of blind man, the Cyclops Polyphemos, who was so barbarous, savage and uncivilized as to deserve loosing his one eye.
-When the blinded Polyphemos offers Odysseus a guest gift, as a means to trick and catch him, the latter responded: "I only wish it were certain I could make you reft of spirit / and life, and send you to the house of Hades, as it is certain / that not even the Shaker of the Earth will ever heal your eye for you."
+But it is possible to assume an altogether different interpretative hypothesis for the whole scene, one that evokes Odysseus mocking another type of blind man, the Cyclops Polyphemus, who was so barbarous, savage and uncivilised as to deserve losing his one eye.
+When the blinded Polyphemus offers Odysseus xeníā (guest-gifts), as a means to trick and catch him, the latter responded: "I only wish it were certain I could make you reft of spirit / and life and send you to the house of Hades, as it is certain / that not even the Shaker of the Earth will ever heal your eye for you."
 (Lattimore 1965:9.523-525).
-This response, which vulgarly translates as "kiss my arse!," further resembles a scene in Joyce's Ulysses.
+This response, which yulgarly translates as "kiss my arse!", further resembles a scene in Joyce's Ulysses.
 Getting angry with Bloom's sermon about love, the ferocious one-eyed citizen, fully blinded by the sun in his eye, missed the former upon launching a biscuit box against him, "And the last we saw was the bloody car rounding the corner and old sheepsface on it gesticulating" (Joyce 1934:12.337).
 Likewise, such a mockery of the status quo is central in the artistic intention of Duchamp.

 Alfred J. Frueh (USA, 1880-1968).
 Detail from the cover of "The Blind Man No. 1", 10 Apr.
 1917, New York.
-Print on paper (16x21).
+Print on paper, 16 x 21.
 Philadelphia, PA: Philadelphia Museum of Art. | Joseph Strick (USA, 1923-2010).
-Still from Ulysses, 1967.
-Film (01:12:00).
+Ulysses, 1967.
+Film drama, 01:12:00.
 London, UK: British Lion Films.

-II.2.
 Duchamp as Odysseus